nmoaaness2610/Valet_API_testin/README.md

 # Valet API Testing

 ## Description
-Valet API Testing is a project designed for testing the Valet API endpoints using Playwright.
+Valet API Testing is a project designed to test the Valet API endpoints using Playwright.

 ## Installation